Food Chain With A Lion

 Q: Are lions always successful hunters?

 A: No, lions are not always successful hunters.
-Their success rate varies depending on factors like prey availability, the terrain, and the lions' hunting skills.
+Day to day, their success rate varies depending on factors like prey availability, the terrain, and the lions' hunting skills.
 They often go without food for extended periods.

 Q: What happens if lion populations decline drastically?